Angelo Rizzoli (publisher, born 1889): Early life

-Career
+Publishing business

-In 1927, Rizzoli founded the company A. Rizzoli & Co. (later RCS MediaGroup).
-In 1927 Rizzoli acquired Novella magazine, a bi-weekly primarily for women that reached a circulation of 130,000 copies, from Mondadori an independent publisher who specialized in books and magazines.
-After his initial purchase, he added several new publications including Annabella, Bertoldo, Candido, Omnibus, and Oggi e L'Europeo.
-In 1949 he began publishing books including both classics and popular novels.
-He purchased Cartiera di Lama di Reno in 1954, the foundation for what would become an Italian publishing empire.
-His operations were moved in 1960 to a complex on Via Civitavecchia in Milan.
+In 1927, Rizzoli founded the company A. Rizzoli & Co.
+In the same year, he acquired Novella magazine, a bi-weekly primarily for women that reached a circulation of 130,000 copies, from Mondadori, an independent publisher who specialized in books and magazines.
+After his initial purchase, Rizzoli added several new publications, including Annabella, Bertoldo, Candido, Omnibus, Oggi, and L'Europeo.
+Mondadori sold Omnibus because he didn’t want to deal with a publication launched as an instrument of fascist propaganda.
+In his turn, through satire Rizzoli managed to turn it into the only publication criticising the regime from within, ultimately leading to its closure at the demand of the censors.